-The Company rents its office under an operating lease, which expires in October 2018.
+The Company rents its Beaverton.
+Oregon office under an operating lease, which was set to expire in October 2018.
+In July 2018, the Company extended its lease through October 31, 2020.
 Under the terms of the lease, the Company is responsible for taxes, insurance and maintenance expense.
 The Company recognizes rent expense on a straight-line basis over the lease period.
-Rent expense for the three months ended September 30, 2018 and 2017 was \$78,002 and \$80,028, respectively.
-Rent expense for the nine months ended September 30, 2018 and 2017 was \$256,690 and \$251,000, respectively.
+Rent expense for the three months ended March 31, 2019 and 2018 was \$90,000 and \$88,000, respectively.